 Plastic bags Stash some large plastic grocery bags and small sandwich bags in your luggage, they come in so very handy for storing dirty shoes and clothes as well as bars of soap, wet swimwear or leaky toothpaste tubes!

 Tupperware I use Tupperware or similar hard plastic containers to put all my toiletries in.
 This ensures no leaks will destroy my clean clothes and makes it really easy for me to grab my toiletries in one easy swoop, keep them together in the hotel and makes re-packing easier too.
 I also use a small container for all my jewellery and another one for electronics like adaptors, cords and chargers.
 It keeps me organised and stops me from losing things!

 Laundry bag I also pack a laundry bag in my luggage.
 It just helps me keep track of what’s clean and what definitely isn’t.
 We’ve all experienced the pain of getting bits and pieces confused and losing track of how many clean outfits you have left, then missing some vital pieces when you put your laundry in.

 Air freshener Recently I’ve started putting an air freshener in my luggage and it’s changed my life.
 I quite often find my luggage starts to smell a bit musty once I start mixing dirty laundry and worn shoes in with my clean stuff, then sealing up my suitcase for a flight.
 Popping an air freshener in with your luggage makes a world of difference.

 Local currency Just make sure you have a little bit of local currency on you, to get you through the first few days after you arrive, on the off-chance you have trouble taking money out or lose a card.
-It’s also important to let your back know where you’re going, so they don’t freeze your account when you take money out overseas for the first time.
+It’s also important to let your bank know where you’re going, so they don’t freeze your account when you take money out overseas for the first time.